History of the Encyclopædia Britannica: Twelfth and thirteenth editions (competing supplements to the eleventh)

 The poor sales of the war years brought the Britannica to the brink of bankruptcy.
 The CEO of Sears Roebuck, philanthropist Julius Rosenwald, was devoted to the mission of the Britannica and bought its rights on 24 February 1920 from his friend Horace Everett Hooper for $1.25 million.
-In 1922, a 3-volume supplement to the eleventh edition was released that summarized the developments just before, during and after World War I; these three volumes, taken together with the eleventh edition of 1910, became known as the twelfth edition.
+In 1922, a three-volume supplement to the 11th edition was released that summarized the developments just before, during and after World War I; these three volumes, taken together with the 11th edition of 1910, became known as the 12th edition.
 The articles describing World War I and the political changes brought about by it took up a large portion of the supplement, but articles on such things as radio (still called wireless telephony) are informative.
-The editor of the supplement was Hugh Chisholm, who also had been the main editor of the eleventh edition, as well as the 1902 eleven-volume supplement to the ninth edition, known as the tenth edition.
-Horace Hooper died in 1922, a few weeks after the publication of the twelfth edition.
+The editor of the supplement was Hugh Chisholm, who also had been the main editor of the 11th edition, as well as the 1902 11-volume supplement to the ninth edition, known as the 10th edition.
+Horace Hooper died in 1922, a few weeks after the publication of the 12th edition.
 This edition was a commercial failure, losing Sears roughly $1.75 million, after which Sears gave it back to Hooper's widow, Harriett Meeker Cox, and her brother, William J. Cox, who ran the company from 1923 to 1928.

 The passage of a few years led to a better perspective on that era.
-In 1926, the Britannica released three new volumes covering the history of 1910–1926, which were intended to supplant those of the twelfth edition.
-Again taken together with the eleventh edition, the new volumes became known as the thirteenth edition, which maintained the Britannica's tradition of illustrious contributors: Harry Houdini, Albert Einstein, Marie Curie, Sigmund Freud, Henry Ford, Leon Trotsky, Ferdinand Foch, Gustav Stresemann, Thomas G. Masaryk and Elihu Root.
+In 1926, the Britannica released three new volumes covering the history of 1910–1926, which were intended to supplant those of the 12th edition.
+Again taken together with the 11th edition, the new volumes became known as the 13th edition, which maintained the Britannica's tradition of illustrious contributors: Harry Houdini, Albert Einstein, Marie Curie, Sigmund Freud, Henry Ford, Leon Trotsky, Ferdinand Foch, Gustav Stresemann, Thomas G. Masaryk and Elihu Root.

 In 1928, Rosenwald bought back the rights to the Britannica, leaving Cox as publisher.
-Cox argued forcefully for a new fourteenth edition, pointing out that the eleventh edition (the bulk of the twelfth and thirteenth editions) was badly out of date.
+Cox argued forcefully for a new 14th edition, pointing out that the 11th edition (the bulk of the 12th and 13th editions) was badly out of date.
 Cox also tried to involve the University of Chicago in producing the Britannica, even including a $1 million advance from Rosenwald as a temptation; however, the trustees of the University turned down his proposal, a choice they almost repeated a generation later under William Benton.